elastic/apm-pipeline-library/vars/README.md

 [Pipeline GitHub Notify Step plugin](https://plugins.jenkins.io/pipeline-githubnotify-step)

 ## withGoEnv
- Install Go and run some command in a pre-configured environment.
+ Install Go and run some command in a pre-configured environment multiplatform.
+For such it's recommended to use the `cmd` step.

 ```
   withGoEnv(version: '1.14.2'){